Skip to main content

 Single sign-on (SSO)

-Single sign-on (SSO) allows users to access Dropbox team accounts by signing into a central identity provider.
-If your company uses one, you can put the identity provider you already trust in charge of authentication.
+Single sign-on (SSO) allows users to access Dropbox team accounts by logging into a central identity provider.
+If your organization uses one, you can put the identity provider you already trust in charge of authentication.

 It makes things easier and more secure for everyone, with one less unique password to remember.